 Innovation, Improvement & Engagement Hub

-The Colorado Department of Transportation's (CDOT's) Office of Process Improvement works to engage everyone, every day at CDOT in improving safety, products and services so that we are more effective, efficient and elegant and to ensure that everyone impacted by change is successful with that change.
+The Office of Process Improvement works hard to engage everyone, every day at CDOT, in improving safety, products and services so that we all can be more effective, efficient and customer focused to ensure that everyone is successful with the changes that impact them.

 About the Office of Process Improvement's Services